-No gambling related activity can be taxed because it is not a constant source of income and did not come from employment, property or other viable source.
-Gambling is also not considered a business and most Canadians do not make a living on their winnings.
-In the laws eyes, taxing this would not be fair or just.
+Gambling-related activity can't be taxed because it's not a regular source of income and isn't derived from employment, property or other viable sources.
+Gambling isn't considered a business and most Canadians don't make a living on their winnings.

-No - Canadians do not have to pay taxes on gambling winnings from horse racing, sports betting, lotteries, online casinos and any other games of chance.
-However, if you earn interest on your winnings, you must legally declare that on a T5 form.
-This interest is taxable.
-Should you be caught not paying taxes on this, you could be fined.
+No. According to paragraph 40(2)(f) of the Income Tax Act, Canadians do not have to pay taxes on gambling winnings from the likes of horse racing, sports betting, lotteries, online casinos and other games of chance.
+However, if you earn interest on your winnings, this is taxable, and you must legally declare it via a T5 form.
+Not declaring this interest could result in severe fines.

-Unfortunately, US Citizens have to pay almost half of any gambling winnings to the tax man.
-If you head over to the land of the red, white and blue to gamble, you will have to pay taxes on anything over $1200 USD.
-If you think you can just not declare it, think again.
-When you walk up to that booth to happily cash out, 30% is automatically deducted.
-You don't even have a say so.
-That said if you are a Canadian Citizen legally working in the U.S.A., you can deduct any gambling losses which occurred in the states and receive a tax refund based upon that.
+US citizens must pay almost half of any gambling winnings to the tax man.
+If you head over to the land of red, white and blue to gamble, you'll have to pay taxes on anything over $1,200 USD.
+Not declaring it is not an option as when you cash out, 30% is automatically deducted.
+However, if you're a Canadian citizen legally working in the USA, you can deduct any gambling losses which occurred in the states and receive a relative tax refund.

 Though we do have gambling expertise, the Casino.ca team isn't comprised of lawyers.
 We recommend consulting reputable tax resources or a consultant for further guidance and keeping up to date with ever-changing laws.

 As stated at the top of this page, gambling winnings are not taxable in Canada unless the player is deemed professional, or the player is earning income on the winnings.
 This applies to both online gambling and offline gambling.

 Only players deemed professional gamblers can write off gambling losses and claim business expenses such as travel and entry costs.
 Recreational players don't get tax deductions on losses.